What’s a gap year exactly?

 So how do you get a job teaching in Asia?

 You can search for jobs online, but you most likely first need proper certification (though not always).
-Through the International TEFL Academy, for instance, you can get certified to teach English as a foreign language and then get help applying for jobs in Vietnam, China, Korea, and other Asian countries where English teachers are needed.
+Through the International TEFL Academy, for instance, you can get certified to teach English as a foreign language and then get help applying for jobs in Vietnam, China, South Korea, and other Asian countries where English teachers are needed.

 3. Get a Working Holiday Visa to Asia